1HRE1/LuxuryElements/README.md

  * GOALS:
     - Showcase artist's pieces & collections
     - Promote artist couture brand
-    - No prices; only artwork
+    - No prices; only artwork.
+Client wants art gallery style feel.
  * END USER:
     - Artist would like for end user to be able to view couture pieces via images & videos.
     - Consumer should be easily directed to e-commerce partner site where pieces are exclusively available for direct purchase.